open-logic/open-logic/doc/base/olo_base_cc_reset.md

 ![wave](./clock_crossings/reset_cc_detail.png)

-The VHDL code contains all synthesis attributes required to ensure correct behavior of tools (e.g. avoid mapping of the synchronizer FFs into shift registers) for the most common FPGA vendors *AMD* and *Intel*.
+The VHDL code contains all synthesis attributes required to ensure correct behavior of tools (e.g. avoid mapping of the synchronizer FFs into shift registers) for all supported tools/vendors.

 Regarding timing constraints, refer to [clock-crossing principles](clock_crossing_principles.md).